Marco Asensio injury: Real Madrid star stretchered off in International Champions Cup match against Arsenal | Goal.com

-Injury worry for Real Madrid with Marco Asensio stretchered off against Arsenal
+'It looks bad' - Injury worry for Real Madrid as Marco Asensio stretchered off against Arsenal

-Real Madrid star Marco Asensio has been stretchered from the field with a suspected knee injury during the penalty shootout win in the International Champions Cup against Arsenal in Maryland.
+Real Madrid star Marco Asensio has been stretchered from the field with a 'worrisome' knee injury during the penalty shootout win in the International Champions Cup against Arsenal in Maryland.

 The attacking midfielder appeared to get his foot stuck in the turf during a tussle with Gunners star Pierre Emerick-Aubameyang around the hour mark, before falling to the pitch clutching his left knee.

-Asensio was seen banging the turf in frustration after suffering the issue before covering his face to hide his emotion as he was removed from the pitch by medical staff - with the severity of the injury yet to be revealed by Real.
+Asensio was seen banging the turf in frustration after suffering the issue before covering his face to hide his emotion as he was removed from the pitch by medical staff - with Real coach Zinedine Zidane admitting the injury could be serious.

 The end to the 23-year-old's night completed an eventful 15-minute period, which saw the Spaniard come on as a substitute at half-time, contribute to Gareth Bale's goal before scoring the equaliser himself - all before the injury.